Nelson Mandela: Presidency of South Africa: 1994–1999

 Aged 76, he faced various ailments, and although exhibiting continued energy, he felt isolated and lonely.
-He often entertained celebrities, such as Michael Jackson, Whoopi Goldberg and the Spice Girls, and befriended ultra-rich businessmen, like Harry Oppenheimer of Anglo American.
+He often entertained celebrities, such as Michael Jackson, Whoopi Goldberg and the Spice Girls, and befriended wealthy businessmen, like Harry Oppenheimer of Anglo American.
 He also met with Queen Elizabeth II on her March 1995 state visit to South Africa, which earned him strong criticism from ANC anti-capitalists.
 Despite his opulent surroundings, Mandela lived simply, donating a third of his R 552,000 annual income to the Nelson Mandela Children's Fund, which he had founded in 1995.
 Although dismantling press censorship, speaking out in favour of freedom of the press and befriending many journalists, Mandela was critical of much of the country's media, noting that it was overwhelmingly owned and run by middle-class whites and believing that it focused too heavily on scaremongering about crime.

 In December 1994, Mandela published Long Walk to Freedom, an autobiography based around a manuscript he had written in prison, augmented by interviews conducted with American journalist Richard Stengel.
-In late 1994, he attended the 49th conference of the ANC in Bloemfontein, at which a more militant national executive was elected, among them Winnie Mandela; although she expressed an interest in reconciling, Nelson initiated divorce proceedings in August 1995.
+In late 1994, he attended the 49th conference of the ANC in Bloemfontein, at which a more militant national executive was elected, among them was his wife, Winnie Mandela; although she expressed an interest in reconciling, Nelson initiated divorce proceedings in August 1995.
 By 1995, he had entered into a relationship with Graça Machel, a Mozambican political activist 27 years his junior who was the widow of former president Samora Machel.
 They had first met in July 1990 when she was still in mourning, but their friendship grew into a partnership, with Machel accompanying him on many of his foreign visits.
-She turned down Mandela's first marriage proposal, wanting to retain some independence and dividing her time between Mozambique and Johannesburg.
+She turned down Mandela's first marriage proposal, wanting to retain some independence and dividing her time between Maputo and Johannesburg.